 Don’t Use If:

 Why this matters: Summary Sync creates journal entries in your books from the individual transactions fetched from your platforms.
-Because those individual transactions are not stored in the accounting platform one by one, the comparison happens between your payment platform data and Synder’s internal transaction-level records
+Because the accounting platform does not store those individual transactions one by one, Synder instead compares your payment platform data to its internal transaction-level records.

 How Reconciliation Works